HABRI findings of new economic study on healthcare cost savings associated with pet ownership.

 "As HABRI continues to fund human-animal bond research, we will look for ways to measure specific economic variables that measure additional health care cost savings," Clower added.

 The full report can be found on the HABRI website, www.habri.org

-*News Release by Jamie Baxter: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Jamie Baxter).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.